 The Tulalip Tribal Court has provided a list of attorneys whose have passed the court’s bar exam and have paid their annual dues.
 They are approved to practice law in Tulalip and are available on a fee-for-service basis.
 Their offices are conveniently located from Seattle to Mount Vernon.

-The Tribal Court Public Defense Clinic at the University of Washington Native American Law Center provides public defense services in Tulalip Tribal Court.
-The clinic directors, Molly Cohan and Brenda Williams, and the two staff attorneys, Devon Knowles, and Maya Titova, represent clients year round.
-This service has been in place since 2002.
-Since that time, the clinic has handled almost 3,000 cases in Tulalip Tribal Court.
-The directors and staff attorneys are admitted to practice in both Tulalip and Washington Courts.
+The Tribal Court Public Defense Clinic at the University of Washington Native American Law Center provides public defense services in the Tulalip Tribal Court.
+The clinic director, Brenda Williams, and two staff attorneys, Maya Titova and Renee Ambacher represent clients year round.
+This public defender service has been in place since 2002.
+Since that time, the clinic has handled almost 4,000 criminal cases in the Tulalip Tribal Court.
+The director and staff attorneys are admitted to practice in both Tulalip and Washington Courts, as well as other Tribal courts.
 Their areas of expertise include Tulalip law, criminal law and Indian law.
-They are also experts on the Indian Civil Rights Act and its recent amendments including the Tribal Law and Order Act and the Violence Against Woman Act.
+They are also experts on the Indian Civil Rights Act and its recent amendments including the Tribal Law and Order Act and the Violence Against Women Act.

-In addition to the attorneys, selected second and third year UW law students who take the tribal clinic class assist clients by working on cases under direct and close clinic supervision.
-During fall quarter, they learn Tulalip, Indian, and criminal law and study for the Tulalip Bar Exam which they must pass for admission to practice in Tulalip Tribal Court.
+In addition to the attorneys, selected second and third year UW law clinic students who successfully pass the Tulalip bar exam, assist Tribal member clients by working on cases under direct and close clinic supervision.
+During fall quarter, students study Tulalip law, Indian law, and criminal law and procedure.
+Each student must study for and pass the Tulalip Bar Exam to practice in Tulalip Tribal Court.
 Funding for this service is supported primarily by charitable contributions from the Tulalip Tribes.